nixonyung/nixonyung.github.io/content/writings/growth/love/_index.en.md

 They may break the chain of hatred.<br/>
 But scratch an altruist and watch a "hypocrite" bleed.<br/>

-Only the companioned can opt to be alone.<br/>
+Only those who are companioned can opt to be alone.<br/>
-Only the loved can tolerate distance.<br/>
+Only those who are loved can tolerate distance.<br/>
 Only by having nothing to lose can the dreaded become fearless.<br/>
 Only by proving themselves can the worthless find their values.<br/>